cproctor/qualitative-coding/README.md

 The `--coder` argument supports keeping track of multiple coders on a project, and there are options to filter on coder where relevant.
-Analytical tools, such as correlations (on multiple units of analysis) and inter-rater reliatbility are coming.
+Analytical tools, such as correlations (on multiple units of analysis) and inter-rater reliability are coming.

 ## Tutorial